-DODIMEAD HOROLOGY-

 Movement:-

-I guarantee the authenticity and the working order of this piece at the time of sale, but due to its age, I will only offer 3 months extended warranty.
-And although this is a Seamaster, please don’t expect this watch to be waterproof.
+I guarantee the authenticity and the working order of this piece at the time of sale, and will offer a 3 month extended warranty.
+Servicing the movement at cost is also an option.
+Although this is a sports watch, please don’t expect it to be waterproof.

 Heuer Autavia 1163 GMT.
 Red Needles.
 Heuer Automatic Cal:14.